 You can double your credit card benefits

 Many credit cards with amazing travel benefits waive the annual fees for military members, and sometimes also their spouses.
 Some examples include the Chase Sapphire Reserve and The Platinum Card® from American Express.
-Both cards have a $550 annual fee.
+The Reserve has an annual fee of $550 while the Amex Platinum has an annual fee of $695.

 And having separate accounts means you can qualify for twice as many Uber rides, airline credits, hotel upgrades and other perks.